puppetlabs/puppet-docs/source/puppet/4.6/reference/type.md

 Continuation lines that yum supports (for the `baseurl`, for example) are not supported.
-This type does not attempt to read or verify the exinstence of files listed in the `include` attribute.
+This type does not attempt to read or verify the existence of files listed in the `include` attribute.

 <h3 id="yumrepo-attributes">Attributes</h3>